português

 N=2+n(lnn+ln(1+lnn))N=n2+1N=22n \begin{array}{l} N = \left\lfloor 2+n \cdot (\ln n + \ln \left( 1 + \ln n \right)) \right\rfloor \\ N = n^2+1 \\ N = 2^{2^n} \end{array}

-Obviously, the formula is not efficient.
-It is merely a mathematical notation for the primality testing algorithm that uses successive divisions up to the square root of the number being tested.
+This formula is not computationally efficient.
+It is simply a mathematical reformulation of the classical primality test based on successive divisions up to the square root of the number being tested.

 This formula was created (discovered?) on 2026-05-04 by José Eduardo Gaboardi de Carvalho (edu.a1978 at gmail).